amidaware/trmm-docs/docs/restore.md

 # Restore

 !!!warning
-    This script will only work **ONCE**.
-On a new empty server installation (no TRMM installed), plan accordingly.
+    This script will only run on a freshly installed “empty” server with no TRMM installed or TRMM failed install.
+Plan accordingly (aka snapshot back to pre-`restore.sh` run or re-setup a new fresh VPS).

 !!!info
     The restore script will only restore to a different physical or virtual server.
 It cannot be used to restore to a different domain/subdomain.
 If you would like to restore to a different domain/subdomain, [commercial support](https://support.amidaware.com/) offers a paid domain name migration service.